-1. A matching contribution equal to your employees' salary reduction contributions up to a limit of 3% of their compensation;

-2. A matching contribution equal to your employees' salary reduction contributions subject to a percentage limit that is between 1 and 3% of their compensation; or

-3. A nonelective contribution equal to 2% of your employees' compensation.
+- 1. A matching contribution equal to your employees' salary reduction contributions up to a limit of 3% of their compensation; - 2.
+A matching contribution equal to your employees' salary reduction contributions subject to a percentage limit that is between 1 and 3% of their compensation; or - 3.
+A nonelective contribution equal to 2% of your employees' compensation.

-You can use the Model Notification to Eligible Employees earlier to satisfy these employee notification requirements for this SIMPLE IRA plan.
+You can use the Model Notification to Eligible Employees to satisfy these employee notification requirements for this SIMPLE IRA plan.
 A Summary Description must also be provided to eligible employees at this time.
-This summary description requirement may be satisfied by providing a completed copy of pages 1 and 2 of Form 5304-SIMPLE (including the information described in Article VI-Procedures for Withdrawals).
+This summary description requirement may be satisfied by providing a completed copy of pages 1 and 2 of Form 5305-SIMPLE (including the Article VI Procedures for Withdrawals and Transfers from the SIMPLE IRAs established under this SIMPLE IRA plan).